GetValkyrie/valkyrie/README.md

 Keeping site configuration and content separate can be a challenge.
 The Features module goes a long way towards solving this issue, but it isn't always obvious what to export to code.
-We've found that comparing database dumps is a pretty good way to visualize these chnges, and so we've added some commands to make this quick and easy.
+We've found that comparing database dumps is a pretty good way to visualize these changes, and so we've added some commands to make this quick and easy.